-If you like teddy bears, you might have a koala among your stuffed animal friends.
-The funny thing is, koalas aren’t bears.
-These fluffy-eared furballs are “marsupials,” meaning they’re more like kangaroos than bears.
-They carry their brand new babies in a pouch on their tummy.
-Baby koalas are even called joeys just like baby kangaroos.
-Koala joeys start life with almost no fur, and live in that pouch for 26 weeks before even poking out to look around.
-Finally they climb out and start eating koalas’ favorite food, tree leaves.
-Climbing those trees must be hard work: even as grown-up furballs, koalas sleep 20 hours a day!
+Koalas are fluffy-eared “marsupials,” like kangaroos.
+They carry their brand new babies – called joeys – in a pouch on their tummy.
+Koala joeys start life with almost no fur, and live in that pouch for 26 weeks.
+Finally they climb out and start climbing trees to eat the leaves.
+Climbing trees must be hard work: even as grown-ups, koalas sleep 20 hours a day!

 Wee ones: Find a piece of clothing with pockets, and count them.
 How many pockets does it have?